Advertising on www.birmingham.gov.uk

 Birmingham City Council does not support or endorse any company or organisation advertising on its website

-The Council does not accept responsibility for errors, omissions or for any consequences arising when visiting third party websites when following advertising link.
+The Council does not accept responsibility for errors, omissions or for any consequences arising when visiting third party websites having followed advertising links.

-Most products and services may be promoted on the Council’s website, however, some specific categories of products and services are prohibited as defined below.
+Most products and services may be promoted on the Council’s website, however, some specific categories of products and services are prohibited.

 This list is not comprehensive and may be changed at any time.